kubedb/docs/docs/guides/mongodb/volume-expansion/standalone.md

     Normal  Successful       29s   KubeDB Ops-manager operator  Successfully Scaled Database
 ```

-Now, we are going to verify from the `Statefulset`, and the `Persistent Volume` whether the volume of the standalone database has expanded to meet the desired state, Let's check,
+Now, we are going to verify from the `Petset`, and the `Persistent Volume` whether the volume of the standalone database has expanded to meet the desired state, Let's check,

 ```bash
 $ kubectl get sts -n demo mg-standalone -o json | jq '.spec.volumeClaimTemplates[].spec.resources.requests.storage'